BA MSc MRes PhD

 15-17 Tavistock Place

 I joined the School in October 2014 to conduct an ESRC-funded PhD project on the social and environmental determinants of physical activity using the Olympic Regeneration in East London (ORiEL) study.
-Prior to that, I worked for more than 3 years at the Belgian Scientific Institute of Public Health.
+Prior to that, I worked for several years at the Belgian Scientific Institute of Public Health.
 I have an undergraduate degree in Sociology from the Free University of Brussels, a Masters in Philosophy of Science from The Sorbonne (Paris) and a complementary Masters in Applied Statistics from the Catholic University of Leuven.

 I am a member of the Population Health Innovation Lab (PHI|Lab).